 With regards to life insurance, it’s something you’ll definitely need when you reach your goal.
 It’ll protect your dependants and yourself if anything should ever happen to you and you can’t pay your bond.
 But not all policies are created equal.
 Some will help you in more ways than others.

 Sanlam Indie is shaking up the traditional insurance category.
-We don’t just offer life insurance (and funeral plans, and dread disease cover, and and and…), we give you an investment too.
-For free.
+We don’t just offer life insurance (and funeral plans, and dread disease cover, and and and…), we give you a Wealth Bonus too.
 It works like this: Every Sanlam Indie policy comes with a built-in Wealth Bonus.
-That means we match up to 100% of your monthly premium into a growing investment account on your behalf, at no extra cost to you.
+That means we match up to 100% of your monthly premium into a growing benefit on your behalf, at no extra cost to you.

 What that means is that any policy you buy, even before you’ve bought a home, lets you start saving with no effort from your side.
-This investment grows until you’re 70, at which point you can cash out and enjoy your money.
-If you’re not keen on waiting, you can also cash out 10% of the invested amount every 5 years, which you can use for whatever you want (think about the difference that could make to a deposit!)
+Your Wealth Bonus grows until you’re 70, at which point you can cash out and enjoy your money.
+If you’re not keen on waiting, you can also cash out 10% of your growing Wealth Bonus every 5 years, which you can use for whatever you want (think about the difference that could make to a deposit!)
 The only catch?
 Stick with Sanlam Indie.
 That’s it.

 So don’t stress, owning your own home is definitely possible.
 With some smart saving and a little help on the side, you’ll be kicking back on a sunny balcony of your own in no time.